johanhellsvik/introduction-to-pdc/PITCHME.md

 ## SLURM queue system

-1. Allocates exclusive and/or non-exclusive access to resources (computer nodes) to users for some duration of time so they can perform work.
+1. Allocates exclusive access to resources (computer nodes) to users for some duration of time.
-2. Provides a framework for starting, executing, and monitoring work (typically a parallel job) on a set of allocated nodes.
+2. Provides a framework for starting, executing, and monitoring work on a set of allocated nodes.
 3. Arbitrates contention for resources by managing a queue of pending work
 4. Installed on Beskow, Tegner
 5. Installed by default, no need to load module